bfansports/CloudProcessingEngine/README.md

 # How to use it?

 To use CPE, you need to deploy the CPE stack which is composed of three components:
    - **Decider:** Listens to Amazon SWF and make decision on "what's next" in your workflow.
+The decider is not in this repository.
+It can be accessed here: https://github.com/sportarchive/CloudProcessingEngine-Decider
    - **InputPoller:** Listens to Amazon SQS for commands from your client applications.
 Your client apps can start new workflows by sending a `start_job` command along with some JSON payload.
    - **ActivityPoller:** Listens to SWF for incoming tasks.
 An ActivityPoller is a worker processing a certain type of ActivityTask (Read SWF doc).
 You can have many running.
 They all listen on a particular queue (TaskList) and only process tasks assign to them by SWF.